 Real Person: The Narrator puts Stanley in a room with a phone and says he has to answer it; the player can instead unplug the phone and completely break the plot.
 This is when the narrator notices the player is a person rather than just Stanley, and after lecturing them on 'smart decision making' puts them back in the first choice.
 Deviating now causes the plot to break entirely, destroying textures and eventually forcing the game to reboot at the first choice again.
 Going along with the plot makes a distinct change to the boss's office - the secret door is now voice-activated rather than a keypad.
 Unlike other choices where you could choose not to obey, you have no choice but to refuse as Stanley is a Heroic Mime.
 The narrator berates you for disrespecting the plot, only for the game to reboot.
 These can be done in either order, but after the player has done both, the player floats above the two-doors room, watching a comatose Stanley stand in place while the narrator begs for him to respond.
 Interestingly, this is the only ending in the HD Remake that both displays "The End" and rolls the credits.

-Stanley's Song: Before you leave the main area, get onto one of the employee desks, then climb out the window near it (It has no glass covering it).
+Stanley's Song: Before you leave the main area, get onto one of the employee desks, then climb out the window near it (it has no glass covering it), ending up in blank whiteness outside the office.
 The Narrator will congratulate you.
 If you click "yes" to answer "are you sick of this gag yet?", he will sing a small song, before restarting the game.

 Schrodinger's Ending: Leap out the window as in the Stanley's Song ending, but this time click "no" and the narrator will talk about the possibility of picking yes instead, wondering if there is merely a superficial difference between the two endings.